 The Entry Level of College

+So what is an Associate’s Degree exactly?
 In its most simple form, an associate degree is an award signifying the completion of study in a given degree program.
 There are several degree programs and literally hundreds of colleges and universities to choose from.
 You can get an associate of science or an associate of arts in anything from general studies to criminal justice.
-This type of degree is almost always considered a two year degree, although it can be accomplished in more or less time.
+This type of degree is almost always considered a two-year degree, although it can be accomplished in more or less time.

 Career Opportunities for Criminal Justice